 Through coordination with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations of student organizations, is monitored and recorded.
-This information is provided to the Assistant Vice President of Student Development for any action or follow-up that may be required.
-See Student Handbook on page 23.
+This information is provided to the Assistant Vice President of Student Development and Dean of Students for any action or follow-up that may be required.
+See Student Handbook on page 25.